vitaanatis/gaming-escape/readme.md

 # Features
 100+ games
-A proxy that actually works with geforce now.
+A proxy that actually works with geforce now
 It is static, so all you need to do to clone it, is fork this , name it (your github name).github.io, and host it on github pages.

 # Credits